- Where do you get this data?

 - How soon is trade information available?

-The SEC publishes all insider trade information reported during that day by 11PM E.S.T.
+The SEC publishes all insider trade information reported during that day after 11PM E.S.T.
 Most corporations report insider trades the day or day after they occur.

 - Isn't Insider Trading Illegal?